aifgrouplaos/.github/profile/README.md

+# Github - Naming Repository
+The best way to name the Github repo is CamelCase and when the project starts only the project manager can make a repository and give access to respective project members.
+Here are a few examples of GitHub repo names.

+`Example:`

+Backend : onex-web-admin-backend or onex-web-admin-service

+Frontend : onex-web-admin-frontend  or onex-web-admin

 # Semantic Commit Messages

 See how a minor change to your commit message style can make you a better programmer.